 This course provides a didactic opportunity for the student to apply theories of leadership and management.
 Methods of managing human, physical, financial, and technological resources in providing customer service will be discussed.
 Regulatory and accrediting standards/agencies will be reviewed.
 Theories of unit management, patient assignments, staff scheduling, and delegations to unlicensed personnel will be explored.
 Kentucky nursing law will be referenced.
 Transition from student to practicing professional nurse and member of the multidisciplinary healthcare team will be achieved.
-Prerequisite(s): NUR 220, NUR 230, NUR 231, NUR 240, NUR 241, NUR 250, NUR 251, NUR 252 Co-requisites: NUR 260, NUR 262
+Prerequisite(s): NUR 220, NUR 230, NUR 231, NUR 240, (NUR 250, NUR 251, NUR 252...or may be taken concurrently)